symfony/symfony-docs/components/event_dispatcher.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.1
-    The ``Event`` object is injected with the invoking dispatcher from Symfony 2.1
+    The ``Event`` object contains a reference to the invoking dispatcher since Symfony 2.1

 The ``EventDispatcher`` always injects a reference to itself in the passed event
 object.
 This means that all listeners have direct access to the